+Spar unit 5.
+Leopardstown Valley Centre.

-This is also a pharmacy located in a similar neighbourhood centre in the nearby Leopardstown Valley Centre on Ballyogan Road.
-While there is no frontage to Ballyogan Road, the centre runs parallel to the main road so that its profile is superior to that of Sandyford Hall.
-6 units were revised in 1995/3 revision and only the chemist was appealed.
-The RV devalues at:
+Centre runs parallel to main road so that its profile is superior to that of Sandyford Hall.
+6 units were revised in 1995/3 revision and no appeal was lodged against the rateable valuation of RV €126.97